Aman02032003/Aman/README.md

-This is my Portfolio mobile android app.
+This is my Portfolio mobile Android app.
+This includes Skills, Education, Experience, Resume etc.